Syphilitic hepatitis symptoms. Syphilis is hepatitis. Early syphilitic jaundice

 PCR analysis

-The polymerase chain reaction is carried out if the enzyme immunoassay is positive.
+Polymerase chain reaction is carried out if the enzyme immunoassay gives a positive result.
 This diagnostic method has been used for more than 15 years and is considered the most reliable.

 It is carried out in qualitative and quantitative directions.
-The qualitative direction implies the determination of viral RNA fragments in the blood (HCV RNA).
-Quantitative analysis determines the viral load on the body.
-In this case, the amount of the virus in the blood is determined, which is an important indicator.
+The qualitative direction involves the determination of fragments of viral RNA in the blood (HCV RNA).
+Quantitative analysis determines the viral load in the body.
+In this case, the amount of virus in the blood is determined, which is an important indicator.

-A low viral load reduces the risk of transmitting the virus to others and implies higher treatment efficacy.
-A high viral load, on the other hand, increases the risk of infection and indicates a lower effectiveness of treatment.
+A low viral load reduces the risk of transmitting the virus to others and implies a higher effectiveness of treatment.
+A high viral load, on the contrary, increases the risk of infection and indicates a lower effectiveness of treatment.

 How to decipher the result?
-The decoding of the PCR result for the quantitative indicator of the virus is expressed in IU / ml (international units per milliliter of volume).
-This indicator is accepted all over the world for standardization purposes.
-Depending on how many units are detected, the level of the virus is determined.
+Decoding the PCR result for the quantitative indicator of the virus is expressed in IU/ml (international units per milliliter of volume).
+This indicator is accepted throughout the world for standardization purposes.
+Depending on how many units are detected, the level of virus content is determined.

-If the indicator is more than 800 IU / ml, this indicates a high viral load.
-A value of less than 800 IU / ml, on the contrary, indicates a low viral load on the body.
+If the rate is more than 800 IU/ml, this indicates a high viral load.
+A value of less than 800 IU/ml indicates, on the contrary, a low viral load on the body.

 What is the shelf life of a hepatitis test?
-By itself, a biochemical blood test has a shelf life of up to 14 days.
-However, the test result for hepatitis is reliable within 6 months from the date of the study.
-This is due to the "window" period during which the virus cannot be detected after infection.
-For people who are at risk, the study must be carried out without fail once every six months.
+The biochemical blood test itself has a shelf life of up to 14 days.
+However, the result of a test for hepatitis is reliable for 6 months from the date of the study.
+This is due to a window period during which the virus cannot be detected after infection.
+People who belong to the risk group must undergo the study every six months without fail.
 If the expiration date of the analysis has expired, a new one is required, since the previous one will no longer be valid.

-Prevention and regular examinations help, if not prevent, then determine the pathology in the early stages, when the treatment will be more effective and simpler.
+Prevention and regular examinations help, if not prevent, then identify pathology in the early stages, when treatment will be more effective and simpler.

-Syphilitic hepatitis of the liver (liver syphilis) is one of the most frequent manifestations of visceral syphilis, second only in frequency to syphilitic aortitis and syphilis of the central nervous system.
-Syphilitic lesions of the liver of a chronic type are found on the section in one third of all corpses of patients with syphilis.
+Syphilitic hepatitis of the liver (liver syphilis) is one of the most common manifestations of visceral syphilis, second in frequency only to syphilitic aortitis and syphilis of the central nervous system.
+Syphilitic liver lesions of the chronic type are found in sections of one third of all corpses of patients with syphilis.
 During life, they are recognized only in half of all cases.

-Liver syphilis is diverse.
-The most typical form of chronic syphilitic hepatitis of the liver is gummy hepatitis.
-This form is specific for syphilis, moreover, such as is characteristic of all sorts of other localizations of syphilis.
+Syphilis of the liver is diverse.
+The most typical form of chronic syphilitic hepatitis of the liver is gummous hepatitis.
+This form is specific to syphilis, and one that is also characteristic of all other localizations of syphilis.
 But there are other forms of chronic syphilitic liver damage.
 Gummy hepatitis is a type of syphilitic interstitial (mesenchymal) hepatitis.
-He needs to oppose syphilitic parenchymal (epithelial) hepatitis and associated with it.
+It needs to be opposed to syphilitic parenchymal (epithelial) hepatitis and associated hepatitis.

 Syphilitic chronic epithelial hepatitis

-The disease is based on the defeat of the liver cells of a dystrophic-degenerative nature with a secondary reaction from the mesenchyme.
+The disease is based on damage to liver cells of a dystrophic-degenerative nature with a secondary reaction from the mesenchyme.

-Syphilotoxic hepatitis can be compared with syphilitic nephrosis or amyloidosis.
-There, too, we are talking about deep dystrophic processes caused by some kind of toxic effects of syphilitic origin, but not directly by spirochetes.
+Syphilotoxic hepatitis can be put in parallel with syphilitic nephrosis or amyloidosis.
+There, too, we are talking about deep degenerative processes caused by some toxic influences of syphilitic origin, but not by spirochetes directly.

 Syphilis can lead to chronic epithelial hepatitis in three ways: